Introduction to Bacon & the Art of Living

 Salinity refers to water that contains various concentration levels of salt.
 The magic of salt happens when it comes into contact with water.
 When one adds a spoon full of salt to a glass of water, the salt “melts” into the water.
 When we evaporate the water, the salt forms a crystal.

-Drying the environment is not a guarantee to get rid of bacteria.
-Some bacteria can survive even super saturated saline solutions.
-The ones who can survive are the bacteria that can form endospores and have other resting stages.
-(Dworkin, M, et al, 2006: 147)
+Drying the environment or using salt is not a guarantee to get rid of bacteria.
+Some bacteria can survive even supersaturated saline solutions.
+The ones who can survive best are the bacteria that can form endospores and have other resting stages.
+(Dworkin, 2006)

 This is important.
-Not just from the perspective of what happens inside meat, but what happens in the environment where the meat is being processed.
+Not just from the perspective of what happens inside the meat, but what happens in the environment where the meat is being processed.
 Endospores are present in soil and any transfer of soil into a processing area can bring about the transfer of bacteria into the meat processing area.
-In our time this is a major problem related to home curing of bacon.
+This is a major problem related to the home curing of bacon.

 Between 1817 and 1822, Justinus Kerner was the medical officer in southern Germany, in Württemberg.
 He had seen many people with symptoms of impaired breathing, difficulty in speaking, swallowing and seeing double.
 Kerner suspected that some type of biological poison related to eating sausages caused the symptoms.
 He investigated what the people ate and found that all of them ate sausages that were not properly cooked.

 Between 1817 and 1822 he published a complete description of what he called “sausage poisoning” or wurstfift.
 The disease came to be known as botulism.
 He injected himself with the poison and caused many of the symptoms in himself.
 Luckily he survived, but he managed to show conclusively the causal relationship between the sausage material and the disease.
-(Emmeluth, D , 2010: 16, 17) (2)
+(Emmeluth, 2010) (2)

 Once inside the muscle, the salt now poses a threat to bacteria found inside the meat through the process of osmosis.
 Osmosis is the passage of solvent through a semipermeable membrane in response to different concentrations of solute on the two sides of the membrane.
 The description comes from the notion that salt or sugar attracts water when it touches the meat.

 In 1748 J. A. Nollet used an animal bladder to separate chambers containing water and wine.
 He noted that the volume in the wine chamber increased and when the chamber was closed, a pressure developed.
 He named the phenomenon osmosis from the Greek word meaning thrust or impulse.
-(Sperelakis, N, 1995: 188)
+(Sperelakis,1995)

-High salt concentration disrupts membrane and denature many proteins.
-(Srivastava, S, 2003: 117) Generally speaking salt has the same effect on microorganisms in the meat as it has on the entire piece of meat.
+High salt concentration disrupts the membrane and denatures many proteins.
+(Srivastava, 2003) Generally speaking, salt has the same effect on microorganisms in the meat as it has on the meat itself.
 Since the sodium chloride (NaCl) concentration outside the microorganism is higher than inside, water flows out of the organism in order to try and restore equilibrium.
 The effect will be a slowdown in growth and activity.
-(Wikipedia.
-Curing – food preservation)

-In May, 1804, an expedition departed from near St Louis on the Mississippi River, planning to make their way westward, through the continental divide to the Pacific coast.
+In May 1804, an expedition departed from near St Louis on the Mississippi River, planning to make their way westward, through the continental divide to the Pacific coast.
 The expedition was known as the Lewis and Clark Expedition or the Corps of Discovery.
-It was the first American expedition to cross what is now the western portion of the United Sates.
+It was the first American expedition to cross what is now the western portion of the United States.